 The Circle is governed by the Leadership Circle, consisting of the officers, immediate past Chair, Chair Emerita (founder) and committee chairs.
 The Leadership Circle is responsible for the Circle's management and operations.
 The Circle officers serve two-year terms with a maximum of three consecutive terms.
 Terms coincide with the Community Foundation's fiscal year, ending June 30th.

 Bonnie Swanson joined the Circle in 2006 and took on the role of Program Chair in 2016.
-She currently serves on the Circle Leadership team as Vice-Chair.
-In this role, she is in charge of securing Sponsorships for Circle events.
-Bonnie has been in the event planning business since 1994, working for two different event venues and co-owner of an event planning business.
+After serving as Vice-Chair for a term, she currently serves as Chair of the Giving Circle.
+Bonnie worked in the event planning business from 1994 until her recent retirement, working for two different event venues and co-owner of an event planning business.
 She completed the George Washington University Event Management Certificate Program in 2001.
 She served as Chair and Co-Chair of the “Evening on the Riviera” fundraising gala for close to 20 years, helping to raise hundreds of thousands of dollars for local charities.
 She has been a member of the Rotary Club of Carroll Creek and a Board member of Color on the Creek.
 Besides being active in the community, Bonnie has served on the Board for Rotary Club as well as Board member of the Weinberg Center.
 Her favorite things are Rotary, WGC, traveling, her family and friends, and mostly being Mimi for her ever-growing number of grandchildren.

 FINANCIAL CHAIR (OFFICER)